anshuman-nivas/tindog-website/README.md

 During the development of the TinDog website, we encountered responsiveness challenges:
 Ensuring the website looked and functioned well on various devices was a significant challenge.
 It required thorough testing and adjustments to accommodate different screen sizes and resolutions.

-# Accomplishments that we're proud of
+# Accomplishments that I am proud of
 **Attractive User Interface:** The website boasts an appealing design that provides a delightful user experience.
 We were able to achieve the desired look and feel through careful use of colors, typography, and layout.
 **Responsive Design:** TinDog is fully responsive, adapting seamlessly to various devices and screen sizes.
 Users can access the website from their desktops, tablets, or smartphones without compromising usability.

-# What we learned
+# What I learned
 Frontend Development: We honed our skills in HTML, CSS, and Bootstrap, gaining a better understanding of building responsive and visually appealing websites.

 # What's next for TinDog Website